viktor436/Image-decomposition-using-ICA/README.md

 ## Acknowledgments

+This notebook was inspired by Laurent de Vito's project that can be found here: https://github.com/ldv1/ICA_for_demixing_images .
 The implementation utilizes the scikit-learn library for ICA and other data preprocessing tasks.
 The image may be subject of copyrights.
-This project was inspired by Laurent de Vito's project that can be found here: https://github.com/ldv1/ICA_for_demixing_images.

 ## Note